NafiurSiddiqui/scandiweb-ecommerce-test/README.md

 - parsing HTML string to pure DOM content
 - parsing any HTML entity to pure DOM text content.

+## Advance proejct consideration

+I have not taken care of the optimization since it was not mentioned in the project description provided.
+If i had to take care of the optmization I would use a combination of `PureComponent` and `shouldComponentUpdate` depending on the use case.
+If i was to use `shouldComponentUpdate`, I would manually compare the `nextProps` with `this.props` or `nextState` with `this.state` and so on.
+If something else would require to optimize more, I would go to such extent to take care of the optimization.

 ## Available Scripts

 In the project directory, you can run: